Murray Sidman: Methodology

-Methodologically, a "Sidman avoidance procedure" is an experiment in which the subject is periodically presented with an aversive stimulus, such as the introduction of carbon dioxide or an electric shock, unless they produce a particular response, such as pulling a plunger, which delays the stimulus by a certain amount of time.
+Methodologically, a "Sidman avoidance procedure" is an experiment in which the subject is periodically presented with an aversive stimulus, such as the introduction of carbon dioxide or an electric shock, unless they engage in a particular response, such as pulling a plunger, which delays the stimulus by a certain amount of time.

-His work on methodology for behavioural psychologists is the standard textbook in its field.
+His work on methodology for behavioral psychologists is the standard textbook in its field.

 Career

-Sidman took his PhD at Columbia in psychology from Columbia University 1952 under the advisorship of William N. Schoenfeld.
-He has worked at many research institutions, including Harvard Medical School, Johns Hopkins University Medical School, and the Walter Reed Army Institute of Research.
+Sidman took his PhD at Columbia in psychology from Columbia University 1952 under the advisership of William N. Schoenfeld.
+He worked at many research institutions, including Harvard Medical School, Johns Hopkins University Medical School, and the Walter Reed Army Institute of Research.
 He served as director of the Behavioral Sciences Department at the E.K.
 Shriver Center for Mental Retardation and Developmental Disabilities.
-Until his death, he was professor emeritus at Northeastern University.
+Murray Sidman made significant contributions to the field of behavioral pharmacology through his groundbreaking research on the behavioral effects of drugs.
+His work focused on understanding how drugs can influence behavior and the underlying mechanisms involved.
+Sidman's research helped shed light on the behavioral principles that govern drug effects and addiction.
+Until his death in 2019, he was professor emeritus at Northeastern University.
 Dr. Sidman has held academic appointments at the University of São Paulo in Brasil, Keio University in Tokyo, Japan and the University of Canterbury in Christchurch, New Zealand.

 Influence in the field

-Sidman initiated the research on stimulus equivalence, and has made important contributions to the field; this is described in Equivalence relations and behavior: A research story.
-His book Coercion and its fallout is often required reading when discussing ethics and behavior analysis.
+Sidman pioneered research on stimulus equivalence, and made important contributions to the discipline of applied behavior analysis.
+He published three highly impactful books in the areas of applied behavior analysis and the experimental analysis of behavior.

-Sidman has contributed three major publications to the field of applied behavior analysis.
-First, his most classic book Coercion and Its Fallout.
-This book set the groundwork for understand how everyone uses coercion and how to ethically use it to get meaningful behavioral changes.
-His second book is entitled Equivalence Relations and Behavior: A Research Story.
-Finally, his third major work is titled Tactics of Scientific Research, which has become a staple for research based psychology.